StarGate01/libnfc-nci-test/README.md

 ## Requirements

-Get and install the libnfc-nci library from https://github.com/NXPNFCLinux/linux_libnfc-nci/ , which works with the kernel driver from https://github.com/jr64/nxp-pn5xx .
+Get and install the (forked) libnfc-nci library from https://github.com/StarGate01/linux_libnfc-nci/ , which works with the kernel driver from https://github.com/jr64/nxp-pn5xx .

 Other requirements are `gcc`, `cmake`, `pkg-config`, and `make` .